In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Cook the fish

 In the same pan used to heat the oil for the ginger-scallion sauce, if dry, add 1 to 2 tablespoons oil.
 Warm over medium heat until hot but not smoking.
-Add the fish and cook, turning once, until the sesame seeds are toasted and the fish is opaque and flaky, 4 to 5 minutes per side for skin-on salmon or snapper; 5 to 6 minutes per side for skinless salmon; and 1 minute per side for medium-rare tuna, 2 to 4 minutes per side for medium.
+Add the fish and cook, turning once, until the sesame seeds are toasted and the fish is opaque and flaky, 4 to 5 minutes per side for snapper; 5 to 6 minutes per side for salmon.
 Transfer to a plate.
 While the fish is cooking, prepare the salad.

 Finish the warm carrot salad